V4Fire/Client/src/components/base/b-dynamic-page/README.md

 #### page

-An active component name to load.
+The name of the active page to load.

 #### keepAliveCache

 A dictionary of `keepAlive` caches.
-The keys represent cache groups (by default uses `global`).
+The keys represent cache groups  (the default is `global`).

+#### eventConverters

+A list of functions to extract the name of the component to load from the captured event object.

 ### Getters